 - organising awareness events for volunteer and staff teams

-- acting as visible role models and EDI champions
+- acting as visible role models and EDI champions.

-There are currently three networks:
+There are currently five networks:

-- Lesbian, Gay, Bisexual and Transgender (LGBT+) network.
+- Lesbian, Gay, Bi and Trans + (LGBT+) network

-- Disability and Mental Health network (DMH) network.
+- Mental Health and Wellbeing network.

-Carolyn Woolley, Assistant Director, People says, "The three EDI networks are extremely important; they help share best practice and each carry out valuable additional work to support their equality/protected group.
+Carolyn Woolley, Assistant Director, People says, "The five EDI networks are extremely important; they help share best practice and each carry out valuable additional work to support their communities.
 Members are consulted on the drafting of the EDI strategy and relevant policies, and are encouraged to produce action plans that support the EDI strategy and help to embed the objectives to benefit their members and Victim Support as a whole.
 They help to raise the profile of the issues affecting their members, which in turn will help to ensure Victim Support’s services are accessible to all sections of our communities."

-Black, Asian and Minority Ethnic (BAME) network
+Black, Asian and Minority Ethnic (BAME) Network

-The BAME network is the newest of our networks.
-Members have carried out various activities since its inception including:
+Members have carried out various activities including: